kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 let objectId: String
 if userActivity.activityType == Employee.domainIdentifier,
   let activityObjectId = userActivity.userInfo?["id"] as?
 String {
+  // 1
-  // Handle result from NSUserActivity indexing objectId = activityObjectId
+  objectId = activityObjectId
 } else if userActivity.activityType == CSSearchableItemActionType,
   let activityObjectId = userActivity
     .userInfo?[CSSearchableItemActivityIdentifier] as?
 String  {
+  // 2
-  // Handle result from CoreSpotlight indexing objectId = activityObjectId
+  objectId = activityObjectId
 } else {
   return false
 }
 ```

-[FPE/AUTHOR TODO: Please replace the comments with numbered comments that are explained below, or just remove them.
-Thanks! ~WL]
+The user activity supplied to this delegate method will now have one of two types, handled with the `if` statement above:
+1. If the result was indexed by `NSUserActivity` then the `activityType` will be the one you defined in reverse-DNS notation.
+In this instance, the employee ID is obtained from the `userInfo` dictionary, as before.

-When the user selects a result that Core Spotlight indexed directly, it'll come in with an `activityType` of `CSSearchableItemActionType`.
+2. A result that Core Spotlight indexed directly, will arrive as an `NSUserActivity` with an `activityType` of `CSSearchableItemActionType`.
 Furthermore, the unique identifier is stored in the `userInfo` dictionary under the key `CSSearchableItemActivityIdentifier`.
 This logic handles both cases, regardless of how the employees are indexed.

 Build and run, then try to select an employee.
 The app should open to the chosen result, as you'd expect.

 ### Deleting items from the search index

 Back to the premise of your app.
-Say that an employee was fired for duct taping the boss to the wall after a particularly rough day.
-Obviously, you won't need to contact that person anymore, so you need to remove him and anybody else that leaves the company from the Colleagues search index.
+Imagine that an employee was fired for duct taping the boss to the wall after a particularly rough day.
+Obviously, you won't contact that person anymore, so you need to remove him and anybody else that leaves the company from the Colleagues search index.

 For this sample app, you'll simply delete the entire index when the app's indexing setting is disabled.